How do you market an intangible product?

 There are two different types of products: tangibles and intangibles.
-Tangibles are things that have a physical presence: you can touch, taste, feel, or smell it.
-It has volume, mass, all that physics stuff.
+Tangibles are things that have a physical presence: you can touch, taste, feel, or smell them.
+It has volume, mass, and all that physics stuff.

-Intangibles can be a lot more difficult to market, because a potential client doesn't have the ability to judge for themselves whether it can serve their purpose or not.
+Intangibles can be a lot more difficult to market because a potential client doesn't have the ability to judge for themselves whether they can serve their purpose or not.
 They have to rely on what others are telling them; instincts that aren't a very comfortable feeling for most.

 Highlighted very well in this HBR article, it's important with intangibles to use current happy clients to help make the introduction, or even quote them within your different channels of branding to make sure that potential clients understand what it is you do.
 And, more importantly, that you do it well.

 Most consulting firms may offer strategic services where they might give a company a pack of information or report.
 However, that's not the real product.
 That's just the end result of the value-added services consultants have.
 Their product lies in the knowledge and experience or tools that are needed to answer some pretty complicated questions.